Transferring Money to Ireland

 How to transfer money to Ireland

-To send cash on its way to someone in Ireland, you donโt need to use the services of a bank.
-Itโs only one of your options.
+To send cash on its way to someone in Ireland, you may not need to use a bank.

 These days, there are usually three options to choose from: banks, P2P (peer-to-peer) currency exchange platforms, and foreign exchange brokers.